-Massachusetts Child AMBER Alert is an emergency alert system that helps recover abducted children.
-The Plan utilizes the Emergency Alert System (EAS) to interrupt regular programming and broadcast information that could help recover the child.
+The Massachusetts Child AMBER Alert is an emergency alert system that's designed to help recover abducted children.
+Named after Amber Hagerman, who was abducted and murdered in 1996, the system utilizes the Emergency Alert System (EAS) to interrupt regular programming and broadcast information that could be used to help recover the child.
 Information is also broadcast on electronic signs along highways and in airports.

-- Three basic criteria must be met before the State Police will activate the plan.
+3 criteria must be met before the State Police will activate the alert:

 - A child, 17 years of age or younger, has been abducted